varuogm/Varuog/pages/posts/HNY.md

 ![sukuna](https://pbs.twimg.com/media/F2vR4XhaYAA3dIH?format=jpg&name=900x900)

 This year's beginning was different from any other year.
 I was with my friends, experiencing the serenity of Uttrakhand in tents while having OM .
-(All thanks to Shraddha,Vijay,Khushi,Priti)
+(All thanks to Shraddha,Vijay,Khushi,Priti,Sanskar)

 Anyway, this isn't the actual item I was talking about, so here it is..." clears throat